My favorite snorkeling spot on Oahu

 Another common sight at Kahe Point is the Hawaiian green sea turtle.
 They congregate around the coral heads that form along the length of the pipes.
 If you keep your eyes open, you’re pretty certain to see at least a couple of these graceful creatures.

 Kahe Point is one of the key Oahu resting grounds for hawaiian spinner dolphins.
 Spinner dolphins feed at night then rest and take care of their young in the calm inshore waters during daylight.
 These guys have have taken a real liking to the great conditions around Kahe Point so keep your eyes peeled.

 The parking lot looks out over the ocean and is right next to the pavilion area.
-It’s usually not full so don’t rush, enjoy the drive.
-There are bathrooms and showers located between the pavilion and the sand beach.
+There are bathrooms and showers located between the pavilion and the small sand beach.
 There is no lifeguard on duty or stores nearby to buy drinks or food so remember to bring a cooler with your goodies.

 How do I get to Kahe Point Beach Park?